roderickjackson-bradley/socket_io_app/work/w01/d3/02-js-arrays.md

 - <strong>Why use Arrays?</strong>
 	- Arrays are the data structure of choice for holding lists of data.
-	- Without arrays, we'd have to store every piece of element of data in separate variables resulting is lots of messy code.
+	- Without complex data types such as arrays or objects, we'd have to store every individual piece of data in separate variables resulting is lots of messy code.

 ---
 ### Creating Arrays